Dimnez/GlowSharp/README.md

 ## Installation

-You need the Visual Stduio 2019 Community Edition or newer to open and execute the "Examples/Hello World/HelloWorld/HelloWorld.sln" file.
+You need the Visual Studio 2019 Community Edition or newer to open and execute the "Examples/Hello World/HelloWorld/HelloWorld.sln" file.

 Otherwise you're able to create a new project and inlude the "Source/GlowSharpLib.sln" as a Library.